 3. Bring their awareness to their moods.

 Find openings where you can bring their spiritual awareness to their state of emotion.
 It is the most valuable gift, but it is not the easiest to give.
-To increase your probability of success, you and the other person should talk about it when both of you are calm.
+To increase the probability of success, you and the other person should talk about it when both of you are calm.

 Choose the vocabulary appropriate to your religion, culture, level of education, and personalities.
 Use any interesting ideas around you to enter that conversation, for example: